CADAIR-Lab/.github/profile/README.md

 # CADAIR: Cheikh Anta Diop Artificial Intelligence Research lab
-Building the foundations of low-resource AI for better fairness and inclusivity.
+Building the foundations of low-resource AI for better fairness and inclusivity in Africa.

 # Description
 Initial work is focused on NLP with Senegalese languages.